FluffyDango/university/pullout/README.md

 # pullOut Team

 IT Course semester 3 problem-based project.
 The subject was worth 15 credits, that is half of the semester credits + 5 credits which were combined from Programming software subject.
 In total 20 credits.
+At the bottom of this README you cann see example output.

 ## Team members:
  - *Morozov Oleksii*